Dog Fashion Disco: Rotten Records, Adultery and hiatus (2005–2007)

-The members of Dog Fashion Disco hugging after performing their final song.

 After a short period of off-time in the first half of 2005 (in which The Alter Boys sole album was made and released), Oliver quit the band.
 Shortly after, DFD's contract with Artemis was ended, and DFD were signed to Rotten Records.
 On April 4, 2006, they released their sixth studio album, Adultery, which featured the return of original drummer John Ensminger.
 Their CD release party was held at Peabody's in Cleveland on the April 6 with Tub Ring.
 The band toured in support for the release of Adultery along with Tub Ring during the summer of 2006, in which keyboardist Tim Swanson temporarily replaced Jeff Siegel.
 Many of the shows took place in smaller venues (with subsequently smaller audiences) than their tours while signed to Spitfire and Artemis, and, according to Jasan Stepp, resulted in low morale among the band.

 On December 5, 2006, Todd Smith Dog posted a blog entry on Dog Fashion Disco's official MySpace stating that the band had decided to call it quits.
 They performed their farewell show at the Sonar Lounge in Baltimore, Maryland on January 13, 2007, to a capacity crowd, with fans coming from as far away as the United Kingdom.
 The band played a marathon 25+ song set, ending with the crowd-favorite "Albino Rhino" from the 1998 Experiments in Alchemy album (this was a common concert-closer), and played the song "Sweet Insanity" from their newest album, Adultery, for an encore song.
 Other past band members including Sennan Quigley and Mike "Ollie" Oliver attended to show support for their former musical family.
 The show was opened by the band Oddzar.
-The event was recorded and then released on the DVD DFDVD II by Rotten Records on October 28, 2008.
+The event was recorded and then released on the DVD DFDVD II by Rotten Records in October 2008.